cce21/Deep-Learning-Arxiv-Paper-Recommender/README.md

 transformers’ python library for the sentence BERT model and chose the ”alldistilrobertav1” pretrained transformer model to generate embeddings for the ArXiv research abstracts.
-I chose this model because of the highperformance scores in generating sentence em beddings.
+I chose this model because of the high performance scores in generating sentence embeddings.
 The transformer mapped each abstract to a 768 dimensional dense vector space that was trained on a 1B sentence pair dataset with a contrastive learning objective, where the model was given one of the sentences from the